oznogon/gattaibushido-public/rules/02_pilots.md

 ##### How are Your Robos Summoned?

 If you haven't already established this fact, now is the time to do so.
 How does the team call their robos into a fight?
-This is a crucial point to clarify, as it will *drastically* shape the way that all Robo-related actions are handled in your story, especially the Fusion mechanics.

 Below are some examples from our many playtest games:

 * The Robos are manually dispatched from their orbital hangar base, and the Pilots must be physically present there to launch them.
 * The Robos are delivered along a vast network of underground tunnels, bursting from the ground at their destination when the Pilots call them from the field.
 * The Robos are direct physical manifestations of the Pilots' own psyches, and spring forth on the spot from power crystals the Pilots each carry with them.
 * The Robos are great bio-organic beasts which accompany the Pilots everywhere, and the Pilots *ride* them.
 * The Robos are *actually the Pilots themselves* who grow to gargantuan shapes and sizes when they get angry!

-##### How Do Your Pilots and Robos Fuze?

-Another just as important question: What are your group's manifestations of and limits upon Fusion?
-While the Fusion sub-system of this game provides the baseline rules for the *mechanical* components of merging Pilots and Robos, there is still a bit of discussion required around the *narrative* implementation of that combination.
-These considerations could affect the mechanics somewhat, so they're important to establish now.

-Can your group assemble partially, as in any two or more members can combine?
-Or does it require the whole team together?
-If partial Fusion is allowed, then as long as your individual Robos are present, your Pilots can assemble into different personalized mega-Robos for more immediate power boosts.
-However, if your group chooses a story experience more inspired by the "classic" tales of the genre, then you'll only be able to combine with *all* Robos present and ready.
-This latter option will most likely limit your Fusions to just the Final Form (and the Robo Rumbles with Big Giant Monsters), and create a more streamlined play experience.

 This is primarily a matter of thematic choice, especially if you're wishing to emulate the setup of one of your favorite shows.
 Either way, everyone can still take part in Rumbles, and the rules regarding those play modes do not change.